FeatureBaseDB/featurebase/docs/configuration.md

 ### Example Cluster Configuration (HTTPS, same host)

 You can run a cluster on the same host using the configuration above with a few changes.
-Gossip port and bind adress should be different for each node and a data directory should be accessed only by a single node.
+Gossip port and bind address should be different for each node and a data directory should be accessed only by a single node.

 #### Node 0